Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Introduction

-For experimental characterization of the interlaminar fracture energy (or toughness) of quasibrittle materials, Williams \cite{williams1989} and Davidson et al. \cite{davidson2006-1,davidson2006-2} proposed compliance calibration methods based on LEFM for mode I and II, respectively.
+For experimental characterization of the interlaminar fracture toughness (or energy) of quasibrittle materials, Williams \cite{williams1989} and Davidson et al. \cite{davidson2006-1,davidson2006-2} proposed a compliance calibration method based on LEFM for modes I and II, respectively.
 These methods have been adopted in the ASTM standards \cite{ASTM5528,ASTM7905}.
-Salviato et al. \cite{salviato2019}, however, experimentally characterized mode-I and mode-II quasibrittle fracture processes in geometrically scaled composites and showed that these LEFM-based methods estimate multiple fracture energies for a single material (i.e., higher fracture energies with higher scaling factors).
-This analysis result contradicts the fact that fracture energies are unique material properties.
-To address this issue, they applied Bažant’s type-II size effect law \cite{bazant1984} to the experimental load-displacement data in conjunction with numerical J-integral analysis \cite{rice1968} and obtained the fracture energy of the specimen material as a single value.
+Salviato et al. \cite{salviato2019}, however, experimentally showed that these LEFM-based methods estimated multiple fracture energies for geometrically scaled composites of a single material: that is, higher fracture energies with higher geometric scaling factors.
+This analysis result contradicts the fact that fracture energies are unique material properties like elastic moduli.
+To address this issue, Salviato et al. applied Bažant's type-II size effect law \cite{bazant1984} to the experimental load-displacement data in conjunction with numerical J-integral analysis \cite{rice1968} and obtained the fracture energy of the specimen material as a single value.
+Also, Salviato et al. pointed out that the damage mechanisms such as matrix microcracking, crack deflection, and plastic yielding occurring under mode-II loading could lead to a significantly larger FPZ compared to mode I. Therefore, for sufficiently small specimens, the size of the highly nonlinear FPZ under mode-II interlaminar fracture would not be negligible compared with the specimen characteristic size (more specifically, the distance between the initial crack tip and the loading roller) and would result in a strong size effect (i.e., a significant deviation from LEFM).